pivotal/docs-tap/getting-started/create-app-accelerator.md

     ![Another accelerator appears in Tanzu Application Platform GUI](../images/new-accelerator-deployed-v1-1.png)

-    >**Note:** It might take a few seconds for Tanzu Application Platform GUI to refresh the catalog and add an entry for new accelerator.
+    >**Note:** It might take a few seconds for Tanzu Application Platform GUI to refresh the catalog and add an entry for your new accelerator.

 ## <a id="work-with-accelerators"></a>Working with accelerators